chrisbouchard/namespaced-wireguard-vpn/README.md

   Comma-separated list of static IP addresses to assign to the WireGuard interface.
 As far as I know, WireGuard does not currently support DHCP or any other form of dynamic IP address assignment.
+- `WIREGUARD_INITIAL_MTU`:
+  MTU of the wireguard interface.
+Only applies to the initial layer if using multiple layers.
+Subsequent layers will have their MTUs reduced by 80 such as to avoid fragmentation or packet loss.
 - `TUNNEL_ENABLE`:
   Whether to create the tunnel (veth) network interface between the default (init) and VPN network namespaces.
 Set to zero to disable or nonzero to